|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 In 1972 three local councillors called a public meeting in Bourne End which was well supported by the local community.
 The chief outcome of this meeting was the formation of the Marlow - Maidenhead Railway Passengers' Association with the primary objective of keeping open and promoting use of the line for the benefit of the community.

-British Rail in its various local guises, followed by Thames Trains on privatisation, First Great Weatern Link and now just First Great Western, has continued to recognise the value of the Association as a passenger action group.
+British Rail in its various local guises, followed by Thames Trains on privatisation, First Great Weatern Link, First Great Western and now Great Western Railway, has continued to recognise the value of the Association as a passenger action group.
 We have frequent meetings with local management, pointing out various shortcomings in their services and discussing ways of trying to make improvements.
 We are not always successful, but we hope we have been able to make positive contributions to travellers' journeys.
 In the current economic and cultural environment this is not an easy task.
 However, after continuous pressure a Sunday service has been restored to the branch in stages: first summer only, then with a trial Christmas period and finally an all year round service.

 When local bus services reached a low point of reliability in the 1970s and early 1980s the objectives of the Association were amended to include development of local transport in general, and the word "Railway" was dropped from the Association's title.